FIFA suspends number-two official after ticket allegations

 Blatter announced in June only days after the unveiling of the U.S. indictment that he would be stepping down as president following an election in February.

-Alon said the deal fell through and he never paid the football official.
+Alon said the deal fell through and he never paid the soccer official.
 Reuters could not independently confirm Alon’s claims.

 Valcke “unequivocally” denied the allegations as “fabricated and outrageous” in a statement from his U.S. lawyer Barry Berke.